 Also, there are some media outlets and bloggers who have wrongly described Brave Robot as “plant-based.”
 An article about Brave Robot on the “Sweety High” website is titled “Brave Robot Is the Plant-Based Ice Cream That Seriously Puts the Classic to Shame.”
 The Urgent Company calls its product “animal-free,” but Simon points out that could be wrongly interpreted as meaning “vegan” when the product contains a dairy protein.

 Simon also says The Urgent Company is greenwashing their use of genetic engineering.
 On its website the company claims that its product “does not contain GMOs,” yet synthetic biology is a genetic engineering process.
 The Urgent Company says that the non-animal whey protein it uses comes from “microflora” and calls their synbio process “precision fermentation,” which is a euphemism for synthetic biology, according to Simon.
 The company says “biotechnology” is used to “turn microflora into tiny factories that make useful molecules—often proteins.”

 In an interview with FoodNavigator-USA, Perfect Day co-founder Perumal Gandhi bragged: “Not many CPG (consumer packaged goods) companies can get a product from concept to launch in 16 weeks.”

 “That’s because it’s usually not a good idea,” Simon wrote.

-(Sources: “The confusing and potentially harmful labeling of Perfect Day’s biotech ice cream” by Michele Simon, The Non-GMO Project)
+Sources: Article, “The confusing and potentially harmful labeling of Perfect Day’s biotech ice cream” by Michele Simon and information from The Non-GMO Project